dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 **Meld and other BS**

 - On 1st boss, if you meld the charge it’ll go on someone else, which is useful if you want to try and get it on an immunity class.
-- On 2nd boss, you can meld during Castigate (targeted red circle on you) once the channelling has started, and it’ll cancel and not re-cast, you can also LoS the ability in the cells.
+- On 2nd boss, you can meld during Castigate (targeted red circle on you) once the channelling has started NOT while he casts it, and it’ll cancel and not re-cast, you can also LoS the ability in the cells.
 - On the last boss, you can meld just right before he charges you so you avoid the bleed (same mechanic as the leap from Mechagon K.U.-J.0. boss).

 ---